cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 printflush message1
 ```

+To make using the `printchar()` function easier, Mindcode also supports [character literals](SYNTAX.markdown#character-literals).

 ## Reading characters from strings

 Mindustry 8 supports accessing individual characters of string values as UTF-16 numeric values using the `read` instruction.
-Characters are indexed starting at 0.
+Characters are indexed starting at `0`.
 The instruction returns `null` when the index is out of bounds.

 This functionality is accessible in Mindcode via the [`char()` function](SYNTAX-4-FUNCTIONS.markdown#the-char-function).